My complete and up-to-date travel guide featuring the best things to do in Kotor, Montenegro!

 - Blue Grotto

 This boat trip allows travelers to see all of the beautiful islands and stone churches dotting the unique villages in Boka Bay.
+This was one of my favorite day trips from Kotor and if you ask Haylea, she'll tell you that this is her top-pick too!

 12. Visit Lovcen National Park

 The most popular place to visit in the park is the Lovcen Summit.
 This towering peak rises 1749 meters from the Adriatic basin.
 The result is stunning views of the surrounding area and pretty much the whole country!
+I recommend planning a visit to this National Park on a clear day like we did for the best views.

 13. Kotor Semi Sub